dwyl/PWA-Liveview/README.md

 - LiveStock.
 On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
 Every user will see and can interact with this counter
 - LiveFlight.
 On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.

+> You need an api key to render the Maptiler vector tiles.
+You can see the Service Worker in action in the LiveMap page when you go offline as the tiles are cached.
+This is naturally only true if you already visited these tiles, thus loaded them.

 ## Why?

 Traditional Phoenix LiveView applications face several challenges in offline scenarios: